Royal College of Art’s Ambitious Battersea Expansion Plans Approved by Wandsworth Council

 The new campus will also house start-up businesses as part of the University's expanded InnovationRCA incubator programme, which will see the number of supported businesses double.
 The March 2015 report ‘Research to Assess the Nature and Annual Value of Student Start-Ups’, by HEFCE described the RCA as having “the highest number of student spin-outs with university ownership in recent years in the UK”.
 Its commercialisation incubator, InnovationRCA, has helped 75 graduates launch 50 start-ups attracting £39 million in funding from investors over the past decade.
 The new development will help the RCA continue to nurture creative entrepreneurs in areas such as autonomous vehicles, housing, gaming, green design and architecture and design for ageing populations.

-The Battersea development is estimated to require financing of £108 million.
 In 2016 the Government invested £54 million.
 The remaining funds will be secured through a mix of philanthropic donations, and RCA investment.
 A comprehensive fundraising campaign, GenerationRCA, will be launched during 2018 to raise further funds for the Battersea project.

 Ascan Mergenthaler, Senior Partner, Herzog & de Meuron said, “The new Battersea campus expansion will be a new centre for the UK and the Royal College of Art’s culture of design innovation and entrepreneurialism at the intersection of science and the arts.
 Workshops are the nucleus of the College and of the new campus extension.
 Our design is rooted in the surrounding townscape – it is simple, robust, and flexible, and delivers a formula for the transforming dynamic of the RCA.”